Great to have you here, Rush Limbaugh and the Excellence in Broadcasting Network, the Limbaugh Institute for Advanced Conservative Studies.

 Reducing Obamacare is what reduces costs, not Obamacare.

-This is the this is where the Hill gets their headline wrong.
+This is where the Hill gets their headline wrong.

-If you if you look at the details of their story, what they're essentially saying is that the cost to taxpayers is falling because there are gonna be less Obamacare.
+If you look at the details of their story, what they're essentially saying is that the cost to taxpayers is falling because there are going to be less Obamacare.

 I'm sorry for not catching that.